nielsbasjes/dsmr-tools/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/nl.basjes.dsmr/dsmr-parser.svg)](https://search.maven.org/#search%7Cga%7C1%7Cg%3A%22nl.basjes.dsmr%22)
 [![If this project has business value for you then don't hesitate to support me with a small donation.](https://img.shields.io/badge/Donations-via%20Paypal-blue.svg)](https://www.paypal.me/nielsbasjes)

-# Status: Works on my machine ... will probably melt yours ...

 # DSMR Toolkit
 DSMR are the Dutch Smart Meter Requirements; part of these requirements are the messages sent out via the P1 port that can be captured and processed on a computer.